IntersectMBO/cardano-addresses/CONTRIBUTING.md

 The following people hold key responsibilities:

 * @disassembler is responsible for releases
-* @Crypto2099 is responsible for compilation to JavaScript and CI
+* @Crypto2099 is responsible for CI
 * @paweljakubas is responsible for the Haskell components

 Regular contributors for the Haskell components are

-* @Anviking @HeinrichApfelmus @jonathanknowles @paweljakubas @paolino
+* @Anviking @paweljakubas @paolino

 all of whom can merge PRs and be asked to review them.

 In addition, the CODEOWNERS file identifies specific reviewers who are required for PRs that affect specific components.

+## Versioning standard
+**Semantic Versioning** is adopted in the repository.
+This means that if we have, for example, version *0.4.1*, then public API exposed by `cardano-addresses` is ensured to stay the same until *0.5.0* version.
+Hence, versions *0.4.2*, *0.4.3*,... *0.4.x* are patches
+with regards to *0.4.1* and client code of `cardano-addresses` is expected to stay intact and functioning correctly.